Ethel Cooper: WW1 and Letter writing

 Cooper returned to Leipzig and documented her experiences living in wartime Germany from 31 July 1914 and 1 December 1918 in 227 weekly letters to her sister.
 She was living in Leipzig when the war started, and she chose to stay.
 As the war dragged on, she tried to leave but was forbidden.
 She was denounced by neighbours as a spy on several occasions but in each case she talked her way out and remained free.
-Despite being confined as an alien to Lepzig, she covertly travelled into the countryside and even to a military barracks.
+Despite being confined as an alien to Leipzig, she covertly travelled into the countryside and even to a military barracks.
 Ethel Cooper also visited Allied POWs held in Germany and attended German military hospitals for wounded soldiers.
 It was not possible to post her letters back to Australia, so the first 52 were smuggled to Switzerland.
 The rest of the letters were hidden in music scores and furniture until she could send them from England in 1918.

 Cooper's sister, Emmie, later deposited the letters in the State Library of South Australia's collection.

 Cooper returned to Adelaide following the war before returning to Europe to help with relief work in Poland and Greece.